 Within the section’s ten year existence, it has achieved official recognition with the FBU, as well as representing the FBU in forums which were once untouched.

-It has established an extensive network to support and advise (LGBT) lesbian, gay, bisexual and transsexual members (firefighters, officers and control staff) who may feel isolated or harassed.
+It has established an extensive network to support and advise (LGBT) lesbian, gay, bisexual and trans members (firefighters, officers and control staff) who may feel isolated or harassed.

 The section’s aims are: